 Concerned about the lack of the most basic necessities, Open Your Heart reached out to community agencies to offer our support.
 We provided funding to the American Indian Community Development Corporation to purchase and distribute food and hygiene supplies.
 As there was no running water or toilet facilities on site, we also offered to bring in portable units with sanitary stations.

 Since then the encampment has increased significantly to well over 100 tents and 300 residents.
 The good news is that the community has rallied to offer both short and long term support.
 On 9/26/18, the Minneapolis City Council made the decision to accept and move forward with the Red Lake Nation’s very generous offer to construct temporary housing and a navigation center on land they own nearby on 21st and cedar.

 The Tribal governments have really stepped up, even though they clearly have homeless issues on their reservations as well.
 They have shown steadfast leadership focused on providing a dignified solution.
 They have also been increasing their responses on reservations.

-I recently visited the Red Lake Reservation to meet with Shelter Director Jordan May as Open Your Heart looks to renew our support for their critical work providing shelter and support to area homeless.
+We visited the Red Lake Reservation in the beginning to meet with Shelter Director Jordan May as Open Your Heart looked to renew our support for their critical work providing shelter and support to area homeless.
 We were proud to be an early funder of the Lyman Losh shelter on the Leech Lake Reservation and are encouraged to hear of preliminary plans to expand services in that community.